mahi97/mahi-log/_posts/2025-11-18-everyone-lies.md

 # **Everyone Lies**

-We all need a story to navigate our lives— and that story usually has one conclusion:
+We all need a story to navigate our lives, and that story usually has one conclusion:

 **We deserve more.**